mickberber/mugatu/README.md

 Pianos created have 7 keys, that each corresponds to a musical chord.

-Multiple piano capability coming soon!

-Currently the only Piano that is creatable, is a Piano key necktie.

 Input passed to each piano's input field, must be in the format similar too:
 'a,b,c' OR 'A,B,C'